LSilverwood/UoAGroundstation/README.md

 # Installation and Operation of gr-satellites

 ## Requirements
 This guide has been tested and confirmed to work on Ubuntu 18.04 LTS and Ubuntu 20.04 LTS.
 You must be connected to the internet to install the necessary software.
-You will require superuser permissions to install the software.
+If you have not already installed git and ffmpeg, you will require superuser permissions to install the software.

 ## Software Installation